By Sonja van der Vyver - Development Practitioner

 Water is such a basic need that the lack of it significantly contributes to a number of problems such as the ones listed above.
 Often children were reported not to have been taken to the monthly mobile clinic because mothers were too ashamed to bring their 'dirty' children to be seen by the clinic sister.
 Lots of time was spent fetching water from the stream near the settlement and carrying it back which meant that the women in the settlement had no time to pursue any income generating activities.

 Some 7 years ago pipes were put in to supply water at a tap for each one of 55 stands.
 After carefull assessment of available resouces it has been decided that those pipes can be reconnected so that those 55 stands will then have water.
-Through community cooperation it will be possible for all 112 households to have access to water near their households.
+Through community cooperation it will be possible for a

 With water available to them, the people of this community will be able to consider new and productive options such as food gardening, brick making etc. Teaching the community Permaculture principles for growing food could go a long way to alleviate food scarcity and malnutrition for this community.
 Better nutrition will improve the immunity of everyone and could be especially beneficial to those affected by HIV and Aids.
 With less time to have to spend carrying water the women of this community will be able to engage in more productive activities which could alleviate poverty and increase the self esteem and levels of empowerment.